-Tip: While the views are awesome any time (well worth the $3 admission), the best time to visit this retro roadside attraction is, of course, sunset.
-You get an awesome view of nearby landmarks like the ruins of the Sutro Baths in a better-than-1080p-resolution.
-It’s definitely one of those things that needs to be seen to be understood—or to be believed!
+Tip: While the views are awesome at any point during the day, the best time to visit this retro roadside attraction is (of course) sunset.
+You get an awesome view of the surroundings, including nearby landmarks, and if you’re lucky sunspots, a solar flare, or even a green flash!
+It’s definitely one of those things that needs to be seen to be understood—or believed.

-Tip: If you’re brave, be sure to explore the tunnel that once likely housed the pump – but be warned; there are rumors that souls have been sacrificed inside, and bringing a lit candle into the tunnel at night will summon them.
-Despite the total and complete creepiness of that legend, the view from within the tunnel, especially when the waves roll right up to the edge, can’t be beat.
+Tip: If you’re brave, be sure to explore the tunnel that once likely housed the pump.
+But be warned: There are rumors that souls have been sacrificed inside, and bringing a lit candle into the tunnel at night will summon them.
+Despite the creepiness of the legend, the view from within the tunnel—especially when the waves roll right up to the edge—can’t be beat..

 You might find this hard to believe, but there’s actually a herd of buffalo roaming around in the middle of San Francisco.
-Located at the western end of Golden Gate Park, next to Spreckels Lake, you can come face-to-face with living history.
-The bison herd has been a beloved part of the park since the 1890s, even if the big guys are a little out of place nowadays.
+Located at the western end of Golden Gate Park (next to Spreckels Lake), you can come face-to-face with living history.
+The bison herd has been a beloved part of the park since the 1890s, even if the big guys are a little out of place now.